 PO Box 512 Riverside, CA 92502

-The Sheriff’s Fleet Unit fills an important role in meeting the mission requirements of the Riverside County Sheriff’s Department.
+The Sheriff’s Fleet Unit fills an important role in meeting the mission requirements of the Riverside County Sheriff’s Office.
 Procuring, providing, and maintaining efficient, cost effective, safe and reliable vehicles is essential to providing public safety services to the community.
-Our goal is to provide dependable vehicle transportation for the Department’s vehicle needs by responsibly managing productive and economical fleet operations.
+Our goal is to provide dependable vehicle transportation for the Sheriff's vehicle needs by responsibly managing productive and economical fleet operations.

-The Sheriff’s Fleet Unit is an integral component of the Sheriff’s Department and manages a variety of vehicle services in support of the Department.
+The Sheriff’s Fleet Unit is an integral component of the Sheriff’s Office and manages a variety of vehicle services.
 Services include management of vehicle acquisition, product evaluation, equipment outfitting, preventative maintenance, mechanical repair, collision repair, vehicle disposal, and regulatory compliance.
 To efficiently provide the broad scope of services offered, the Sheriff’s Fleet Unit maintains strategic private vendor partnerships to assist with providing safe, reliable, and cost-effective transportation.

 The Sheriff’s Fleet Unit manages approximately 1900 vehicles, which includes: Multiple make and model plain and patrol vehicles, prisoner transport vans and buses, trucks, trailers, and specialized vehicles for the K9 Unit, SWAT, and Hazardous Device Team.
 To reduce vehicle emissions and improve air quality, the Sheriff’s Fleet Unit manages a growing number of fuel-efficient hybrid vehicles and is dedicated to balancing emission reduction with meeting operational requirements.